7 Matcha Secrets & Tips from a Student of Traditional Japanese Tea Ceremony

 Premium grade matcha is a lower grade than ceremonial, but it’s still very high quality and a bit more accessible.
 I keep premium grade matcha in the freezer to serve to guests with a sweet.
 Occasionally, I’ll whisk myself a cup of premium grade matcha as a treat.
 When I serve it, I just use hot water and matcha powder (no other additional ingredients).
 This type of matcha is sold for about $30-80/3.5 ounces.

-This is the type of matcha I drink daily in my matcha lattes.
-Since it’s a lower grade matcha, it’s made from tea leaves that are slightly more bitter and is often ground a bit coarsely than ceremonial and premium grade matcha.
-However, this is desired when cooking or blending with any kind of cream or milk (yes, even nut milks) because you are able to taste the flavor of the matcha more.
+Since culinary matcha is a lower grade matcha, it’s made from tea leaves that are slightly more bitter and is often ground a bit coarsely than ceremonial and premium grade matcha.
+However, this is desired when cooking or blending with other ingredients, because you are able to taste the flavor of the matcha more.
 Milk and other ingredients can really mask the flavor of more delicate matcha, so it would be a shame to spend a bunch of money on super high quality matcha!
 This type of matcha is sold for about $12-$30/3.5 ounces.

 As with all of my ingredients, I try my best to purchase organic.
 Also as with all my ingredients, I try to understand the nuances between organic and conventional, to discern what the best choice is for me.
 So here’s what I found based on my own research on organic matcha…